 Often I will use my Nikon 80-400mm VR lens to extract intimate scenes from within the landscape as I did below with the spruce trees reflecting in the water’s of the Agawa River.

 Often Lake Superior has some decent wave action whereby you can play around with wave blurs crashing into the shoreline.
 Below was not necessarily a day of impressive waves, but it was a day of fun trying to capture interesting blurs from the waves here as they did hit the granite shoreline.

 When faced with a lovely sunset at Katherine Cove as seen below, rather than opt for a graduated neutral density filter or in-camera HDR, I decided to create two exposures – one for the rocks and one for the sky and then manually blend them in Photoshop CS6 to achieve the desired results.

-Please remember to click on the above image to view the sharper, larger version.
+Please do remember to click on each image to view the larger, sharper version.

 Stay tuned for ‘Odds & Ends – Part 2‘